datumforge/enthistory/README.md

 To track which users are making changes to your tables, you can use the `enthistory.WithUpdatedBy()` option when initializing the extension.
 You need to provide a key name (string) and specify the type of value (`enthistory.ValueTypeInt` for integers or `enthistory.ValueTypeString` for strings).
 The value corresponding to the key should be stored in the context using `context.WithValue()`.
-If you don't plan to use this feature, you can omit it.
+If you don't plan to use this feature, you can omit - you may also already have an existing `audit mixin` or similar which tracks the user performing the action, in which case, these fields would already be contained within the created history tables. it.

 ```go